adambcomer/adambcomer.github.io/src/pages/blog/posts/chess-analysis.md

 ## Conclusion

 Overall, I analyzed 20,000 Lichess Bullet and Blitz games to compare opening knowledge and player rating.
 In the Blitz section, my hypothesized positive relationship of Book and Master moves compared to player rating was found.
 In the Bullet section, my analysis found the opposite relationship with Book moves and a small positive relationship with Master moves.
-In the Discussion section, I brought in an analysis from professional Blitz and Bullet tournament player, IM Levy Rozman, to show how throwing odd moves at your opponent can cause them to burn time on their clock can lead to a winning advantage.
+In the Discussion section, I brought in an analysis from a professional Blitz and Bullet tournament player, IM Levy Rozman, to show how throwing odd moves at your opponent can cause them to burn time on their clock for a winning advantage.
 For me, this whole project is good motivation to study the Master games from a Chess Book I recently picked up.

 ## Appendix